• Skip to primary navigation

 Old fashioned vegetable beef soup.

-This old fashioned vegetable beef soup is loaded with tender chunks of beef and slowly simmered to perfection just like your grandma would have done.
 However, that doesn't mean this recipe is hard.
-Actually, it is an incredibly easy soup to create layers of flavor using simple ingredients.
-So slow down, and ladle up a comforting bowl for you and your loved ones today.
+It is an incredibly easy soup to create layers of flavor using simple ingredients.
+So slow down, and ladle up some comfort food for you and your loved ones today.

 Old Fashioned Vegetable Beef Soup.